danforthcenter/plantcv/docs/find_objects.md

 **returns** objects, object hierarchy

 - **Parameters:**
-    - img - image that the objects will be overlayed
+    - img - RGB or grayscale image data for plotting
-    - mask - what is used for object detection
+    - mask - Binary mask used for detecting contours
 - **Context:**
     - Used to identify objects (plant material) in an image.
 - **Example use:**